FamilyKeeper Review: Quick Expert Summary

 FamilyKeeper doesn’t have much in the way of customer support.
 It has a blog section, but this is more of a news/general cybersecurity blog and won’t help with specific questions about FamilyKeeper.
 There’s also an FAQ section, but it’s very sparse.

 To be fair, FamilyKeeper offers email support for current and potential customers.
-I sent support an email and got a detailed response back within a day, but the problem was that when I sent follow-up questions I never got a response.
+I sent support an email and got a detailed response back, but it took more than 3 business days for an agent to contact me back, and when I sent follow-up questions, it took even longer to get a response.

 Overall, it’s not the most dynamic customer support I’ve seen from a parental control app, but it’s serviceable.
 That said, I’d like to see more information added to the FAQ and a live chat support, which Norton Family offers.